FireSon/Fireson/custom_components/zendure_h2k/README.md

     See the config_flow.py file with comments to see how it works.
 This is much enhanced from the scaffold version to include a reconfigure flow and options flow.

-    It is possible (and quite simple) to do multi step flows, which will be covered in another later example.
+    It is possible (and quite simple) to do multi step flows, which will be covered in another later Zendure.

 2. **The DataUpdateCoordinator**